enthought/mayavi/docs/source/mayavi/mayavi_objects.rst

 It allows one to create new scenes and delete them.
 Also has methods to load and save the entire visualization.

-.. currentmodule:: enthought.mayavi
+.. currentmodule:: mayavi

 When using mlab, the engine used by mlab can be retrieved using :func:`mlab.get_engine`.

-.. currentmodule:: enthought.mayavi.core.api
+.. currentmodule:: mayavi.core.api

 ====================== ========================================================
 Key attributes